Eligibility

 How do email notifications work?

-With the switch to FileEdge, has the reporting format changed?
+Has the reporting format changed?

 How employees become eligible for benefits